treeder/flaregun/README.md

 That will call `myFunction(c)` every hour.
 You can use minute, hour, day, week, month too.

 Setup a cron trigger in your worker settings to run every minute: `*/1 * * * *`

+TODO: Explain how to setup a cron trigger.

 And add this scheduled function to your worker: